Flip-tastic! Easy pancake recipe

 Pancakes are a regular thing in our house.
 We normally do tend to favour American style, fluffy ones; I make mine with yoghurt for extra protein.
 And I serve those ones with streaky bacon, blueberries and maple syrup.
 Oh and butter, lashings of salted butter.
 Yeah, it’s as good as it sounds!
 But it is also quite a faff.
 Lots of ingredients, measuring.
 You have to be in the right mood.

-There is a lot to be said for old fashioned, English pancakes.
+However, often in a busy mum's life time is scarce, so an easy pancake recipe is much appreciated.
+This is where old fashioned, English pancakes come in.
 The ones we all grew up on.
 A basic, thin batter makes for the lightest, frilly edged crepes.
 I use two eggs here as I like the goodness of the egg – it gives more sustenance.
 But I have done this many times with just one egg and that way makes an incredibly light, barely-there pancake.

 I loathe measuring.
 One day I figured out that the amounts of milk and flour were pretty much equal.
 So from then on I ditched the scales and used either a generous half pint glass, or medium sized mug.
 Don’t fret about the size of the vessel (too big, too small?) as pancakes aren’t an exact science.
 Good job as I’m not an exact science type of girl so they just suit me fine!